Actindo-AG/Documentation/PIM/UserInterface/03b_Settings.md

 - *Attributes (differing)*
   Differing attributes of the variant set.

-[comment]: <> (Does this table exist?)
+[comment]: <> (Does this list exist?)

 **The following variant sets are excluded from the export**

-The table displays all variant sets that you selected to be excluded from the export.
+The list displays all variant sets that you selected to be excluded from the export.
 All fields are read-only.
-The table is only displayed when at least one variant set is excluded.
+The list is only displayed when at least one variant set is excluded.

 - *Name*
   Variant set name.